s00500/ESPUI/README.md

 ## Getting started (Filesystem upload)

-ESPUI **NEEDS** its files burnt on the SPIFFS filesystem on the ESP. **Without this ESPUI will NOT work at all**
+ESPUI **NEEDS** its files burnt on the SPIFFS filesystem on the ESP. **Without this ESPUI will NOT work at all** There are now two ways to do this: you can either use the upload tool or you use the library function `ESPUI.prepareFileSystem()`

+#### Simple filesystem preparation (recomended)

+Just open the example sketch **prepareFileSystem** and run it on the ESP, (give it 5 - 10 seconds), The library will create all needed files.
+Congratulations, you are done, from now on you just need to to this again when there is a library update, or when you want to use another chip :-)
+Now you can upload your normal sketch, when you do not call the `ESPUI.prepareFileSystem()` function the compiler will strip out all the unnecessary that is already saved in the chip's filesystem and you have more programm memory to work with.

+#### Manual way (mainly for development)

 To do this download and install me-no-devs wonderful [ESP32 sketch data uploader](https://github.com/me-no-dev/arduino-esp32fs-plugin)

-Then open the example sketch and select "ESP32 Upload Sketch Data" from the Tools menu.
+Then open the **gui** example sketch and select "ESP32 Upload Sketch Data" from the Tools menu.
 Now you are set to go and use any code you want to with this library

 ## User interface Elements